pmean/build-website/text/08/CaseStudies-08.md

 tendency is to treat them as if they are comic books for children.
 Graphic novels, however, are targetted at adults.
-While this is predominantly a format for fiction writing, there are notable exceptions. \"Maus: A Survivor\'s Tale\--My Father Bleeds History\" by Art Spiegelman recounted the story of a survivor of the Holocaust.
+While this is predominantly a format for fiction writing, there are notable exceptions.
+"Maus: A Survivor's Tale\--My Father Bleeds History" by Art Spiegelman recounted the story of a survivor of the Holocaust.
 This book won the Pulitzer Prize in 1992.
-Another prominent non-fiction writer using the graphic novel format is Larry Gonnick, who has written
-\"The Cartoon Guide to\...\" in various scientific and historical areas, including chemistry, genetics, physics, and statistics.
+Another prominent non-fiction writer using the graphic novel format is Larry Gonnick, who has written "The Cartoon Guide to\..." in various scientific and historical areas, including chemistry, genetics, physics, and statistics.

 The graphic novel format is ideally suited for case studies in research